Skip to main content

 3. Select Export to PDF from the toolbar or context menu.

-4. A progress notification appears with “Exporting to PDF — Please wait while the file is being generated.”
+4. A progress notification appears: “Exporting to PDF — Please wait while the file is being generated.”

-5. Risksheet loads the PDF export script (risksheetPdfExport.vm), generates the document, and triggers a file download.
+5. Risksheet loads the PDF export configuration (risksheetPdfExport.vm), generates the document, and triggers a file download.

 PDF export is blocked if the sheet has unsaved changes or if comparison mode is active.
-You must save all changes and exit comparison view before the export option becomes available.
+Save all changes and exit comparison view before exporting.
 Unlike Excel export, PDF export strictly requires a clean state.

 Validation Requirements

-PDF export behavior is controlled by a Velocity template file called risksheetPdfExport.vm.
+PDF export behavior is controlled by a Velocity template called risksheetPdfExport.vm — the PDF export configuration.
 This template is loaded from one of two locations:

 1. Document attachment — a risksheetPdfExport.vm file attached directly to the LiveDoc